void-linux/void-docs/src/xbps/repositories/mirrors/index.md

 [the void-docs repository](https://github.com/void-linux/void-docs) to add your mirror to the appropriate mirror table on this page.

-A full mirror requires around 1TB of storage.
+A full mirror requires around 1.0 TB of storage.
 It is also possible to mirror only part of the repositories.
 Excluding debug packages is one way of decreasing the load on the Tier 1 mirrors, with low impact on users.

 Please keep in mind that we pay bandwidth for all data sent out from the Tier 1 mirrors.
 You can respect this by only mirroring if your use case for your mirror